 It is necessary to evade over feeding your dog as it can only exasperate health obstacles such as elbow and hip dysplasia.
 Your most essential purpose should be to provide your pet companion properly.

-The shiba inu mix is a big dog, so going for the best big breed dry dog food may be the correct choice.
+The shiba inu a big dog, so going for the best big breed dry dog food may be the correct choice.
 If, upon all benefits, your dog turned out small, search for one of the greatest dry dog food for small dogs and see if they like it!

 Here we list out some of the best good dog food for Mino Shiba.